-The Fennell St. acquisition process, though not yet completed, is well underway involving extensive analysis, testing, appraisal, environmental condition and impact, legal review and valuation work.
+The Fennell Street acquisition process involves extensive analysis, testing, appraisal, environmental condition and impact, legal review and valuation work.
 The library's board has a capable and experienced leadership team committed to realizing these plans, and we continue to expand community involvement as the project progresses.